 Ganga Ji Temple of Jaipur was constructed in 1914 by the then Maharaja of Jaipur, Sawai Madho Singh II.
-It is believed that the idol placed in the sanctum of the Ganga Mata temple, was worshiped by one of the queens of Maharaja prior to the construction of temple.
-This temple is located close to Govind Dev Ji temple The temple management at Ganga Mata Temple do not allow photography in temple premise.
+It is believed that the idol placed in the sanctum of the Ganga Mata temple, was worshiped by one of the queens of Maharaja prior to the construction of the temple.
+This temple is located close to Govind Dev Ji temple The temple management at Ganga Mata Temple does not allow photography on temple premises.

 The rulers of Jaipur always considered themselves as the descendants of Lord Ram, through his son Kush.
-Therefore, they were called kushwaha or kachhawa rajputs.
-Therefore Ganga river was considered as divine & sacred.
+Therefore, they were called Kushwaha or Kachhawa Rajputs.
+Therefore Ganga river was considered divine & sacred.
 It is an established fact that Maharajah Sawai Madho Singh II used to drink only Ganga Jal (water of the river Ganga).
-He would often visit Haridwar, which is situated on the banks of river Ganga, as it would calm his mind.
+He would often visit Haridwar, which is situated on the banks of the river Ganga, as it would calm his mind.
 Such was his love and devotion for the river Ganga.

 Information on Ganga Mata Temple Jaipur

 The temple is connected with another temple – Radha Gopal Ji temple via a covered gallery.
 On the left side is the Ganga Mata temple and on right is Radha Gopal Ji Temple.
 There is an open courtyard in the temple just after the entrance.
 The marble pillars feature carving and artistic workmanship.

 The temple is constructed in a very simple style & is quite small.
 Marble has been predominantly used in the construction of this temple.